 The North East CMA's internally endorsed Public Interest Disclosure Policy and Procedures are available below:

 Public Interest Disclosures Act Policy

 Freedom of Information Act 1982 (Vic)

 The Freedom of Information (FOI) Act 1982 (Vic) gives you the right access information in the public sector which is about you and your affairs, or about the activities of government agencies.
 It also grants the right for you to correct any incorrect or misleading information about you.
-For information on the FOI process, including application and access charges, please visit https://ovic.vic.gov.au/
+For information on the FOI process please visit https://ovic.vic.gov.au/freedom-of-information/for-the-public/.

 Under the FOI Act, North East CMA provides the two statements below regarding the types of documents, and some specific documents, which are available for inspection or purchase at our head office.